Skinning maps are finite-to-one: The isotropic cone: Straight maps and length functions

 Let $X \in \T(S)$ be a marked Riemann surface structure on $S$ and $\phi \in Q(X)$ a holomorphic quadratic differential.
 Recall that there is a dual $\R$-tree $T_\phi$ and projection $\pi : \Tilde{X} \to T_\phi$, and that nonsingular $|\phi|$-geodesics in $\Tilde{X}$ project to geodesics in $T_\phi$.
 Let $\I_\phi$ denote the set of all geodesics in $T_\phi$ that arise in this way (including both segments and complete geodesics).

 Let $T$ be an $\R$-tree.
 Following \cite{dumas:holonomy}, we say that a map $f : T_\phi \to T$ is \emph{straight} if it is an isometric embedding when restricted to any element of $\I_\phi$.
-Thus, for example, an isometric embedding of $T_\phi$ is straight map.
+Thus, for example, an isometric embedding of $T_\phi$ is straight map, but the converse does not hold (see e.g.~\cite[Lem.~6.5]{dumas:holonomy}).

 Note that straightness of a map $T_\phi \to T$ depends on the differential $\phi$ and not just on the isometry type of the dual tree; Figure \ref{fig:straightness} shows an example of differentials with isometric dual trees but distinct notions of straightness.